Kingpin International Privacy Notice

 Information we obtain from other sources.

-This is information we obtain about you from other sources such as business Facebook, Twitter, LinkedIn, Xing and Google Plus, corporate websites, job board websites, online CV libraries, your business card and personal recommendations.
-In this case we direct you to our privacy notice and always inform you of the fact we hold personal data about you, the source the personal data originates from and whether it came from publicly accessible sources, and for what purpose we intend to retain and process your personal data.
+This is information we obtain about you from other sources such as business Facebook, Instagram, Twitter, Pinterest, LinkedIn, Xing, corporate websites, job board websites, online CV libraries, your business card and personal recommendations.
+In this case, we direct you to our privacy notice and always inform you of the fact we hold personal data about you, the source the personal data originates from and whether it came from publicly accessible sources, and for what purpose we intend to retain and process your personal data.

 We are working closely with third parties including companies within our Group, business partners, sub-contractors in technical, professional, payment and other services, advertising networks, analytics providers, search information providers, credit reference agencies and professional advisors.
 We may receive information about you from them for the purposes of our recruitment services and ancillary support services.